w3c/wot-thing-description/README.md

 The script will first download and install some dependencies (triple store, Node.js dependencies) and then execute the JS script `render.js`.
 The latter should always be execute within `render.sh` since it requires some env variables to be set first.

 For Windows users, the script should be run in a [Cygwin shell](http://cygwin.com/).
-Git package from Cygwin distribution should not be installed.
-You need to use an alternative Git client distribution such as [Git for Windows](https://gitforwindows.org/).
+Git package from Cygwin distribution had better not be used.
+Alternative Git client distribution such as [Git for Windows](https://gitforwindows.org/) works better when you encounter an issue building the document using Cygwin.

 Rendering is primarly based on the content of [`validation/td-validation.ttl`](validation/td-validation.ttl).
 Any customization of the rendering should go there. e.g. by defining `sh:order` or `sh:description` triples for the relevant shapes.